jonnydiamond/DatabricksAutomation/README.md

 ---
 # Update Yaml Pipeline Parameters Files

 - Now to update the Parameters File with amendments below.
-Do it for each environment.
+Do it for each environment WITHIN VS CODE.
 - Parameters files can be found at: /.github/workflows/Pipeline_Param/<environment-file-name>
 - Note that the Databricks specific object parameters align to the JSON syntax that would be required when interacting with the Databricks API.
 - The JSON objects are fed to their respective Bash Script, in which the Databricks/API is invoked using a For-Loop.
 Therefore, the JSON parameters file is flexible, allowing us to add and remove objects at will.